elierotenberg/nexus-flux/README.md

 Defer expensive app-state data calculations off the main thread to avoid blocking UI.

-You can check the adapter from [https://github.com/elierotenberg/nexus-flux/tree/master/src/WebWorkerAdapter.js](its source).
+You can check the adapter from [its source](https://github.com/elierotenberg/nexus-flux/tree/master/src/WebWorkerAdapter.js).
 No black magic.

 ```js
 // Client side: runs in the main thread